Emergency Contact Information

 - Sturdy, closed toe shoes that can be worn for hiking (hiking boots not required)

-- Any prescribed medications and a copy of original prescription
+- Any prescribed medications in their original bottle and a copy of the prescription

 - Government-issued photo ID

 - Toothbrush and toiletries (we recommend using small sample sizes that can be purchased at drug stores or using items provided by hotels)

 - Sleeping pad (sand can be a hard surface to sleep on)